1970 Florida gubernatorial election: Republican primary

 During the Republican primary, incumbent Claude Kirk was challenged by State Senator Louis A. Bafalis from Palm Beach and Eckerd founder Jack Eckerd of Clearwater.
 The Miami Herald endorsed Eckerd, stating that he is "an efficient campaigner with the ability to bring people together constructively. ...
 [Eckerd has] a common touch, dedication to high principle, and organizing genius."
 William C. Cramer, a powerful Republican in the state and the party's senate nominee for that year, publicly remained neutral during the primary, but voted for Eckerd.
 Later, Eckerd himself would state, "I was offended by his [Kirk's] public behavior and chagrined that he was a Republican."

 In the primary election held on September 8, Kirk reached first place with 48.16% of the vote, compared to 38.37% for Eckerd, and 13.48% for Bafalis.
 However, because Kirk failed to receive a majority of the votes, he and Eckerd advanced to a run-offrelection.
+8.1% of the voting age population participated in the Republican primary.